IhebChatti/holbertonschool-zero_day/0x01-emacs/README.md

 **emacs**
-This project provides the ressources and needed training to master emacs commands
+in this project provides the ressources and needed training to master emacs commands